Edition #TWENTY-ONE

 Do you want the good news or the bad news first?
 The good news is that there is no bad news.
 The bad news is that I am finding out just how difficult it is to keep good news-in-progress to myself, but there are some general updates that I will happily share with you!
 Since it’s going to be brief, I figured this was also a good time to tell a story about how our two-man team unintentionally repeated history, mimicking the rollout of one of the most iconic Italian sports cars of all time.

-The recent investment updates are a testament to our customer-centric approach: we tailored our offering to the same sophisticated enthusiasts who will soon end up behind the wheel of our sports cars.
-Winning over these individuals - many of whom are seasoned private investors in addition to being automotive enthusiasts - is a process with unique advantages and challenges.
-The biggest challenge?
-Building enough credibility to gain their trust.
-Convincing them we can do it.
+Building enough credibility to gain customers’ trust is hard.
 That’s why we designed, developed, and assembled the first prototype ourselves, using our own money (literally all of it).
 Kyle and I agreed that it would be best to use our resources to develop a chassis that could be driven rather than a show car that looked like a finished vehicle but wasn’t operational.
 It might sound crazy to debut a sports car without its bodywork or interior, but we were not the first to do so!
 In fact, a certain Italian company did exactly that 60 years ago.
 Buckle up, it’s story time:

 The above picture was taken at the Lamborghini stand of the 1965 Turin Motor Show.
 At the time, Automobili Lamborghini was just three years old, building their reputation as a legitimate Ferrari competitor with cars that were technologically superior.
 But at the 1965 Turin Motor Show, Lamborghini didn’t just one-up their arch nemesis from Maranello.
 They tore up the sports car rule book to create the Miura: the first sports car with a transverse mid-mounted engine and integrated gearbox.
 It was unlike anything seen before, and it was the work of a team of just four engineers aged 27-29 years old.
 Its layout was so radical at the time that, well, I’ll just let this Car and Driver quote do the talking: “On the basis of this unclothed chassis, and in spite of a very high projected price, 10 orders were booked at Turin for this new Lamborghini, so compelling were its exotic mechanicals alone” (Car and Driver, 1965).